dukke/Transit/README.md

 ## Feedback request
 Please send pictures of your application that is using **transit**, or a site that shows your application.
 Or share it through Twitter (you can reference me through my Twitter handle @P_Duke if you'd like).
-This is very important for me to know how users are effectively using it and make adjustments accordingly to make FXSkins better.
+This is very important for me to know how users are effectively using it and make adjustments accordingly to make Transit better.
 Also, and if you allow it, showcase example uses.
 Seeing this library get used also always motivates me to keep working on it.